 Carpooling makes sense if there is no public transit available from your home to work, you commute during times when public transit is not available, or you have a health condition that means you cannot take public transit.
-Finding someone to share a ride with has become much easier with online services like NuRide whose website allows you to find people who live near you and commute to the same area as you.
-Alternatively, you can post your route or find someone else already going that way on vRide.
+Finding someone to share a ride with has become much easier with online services like Bay State Commute whose website allows you to find people who live near you and commute to the same area as you.
+Alternatively, you can may be able to find a van share route that works for you.

-CrossTown Connect is a transportation management association (TMA) that is currently operating in neighboring towns and will soon be coming to Concord.
+CrossTown Connect is a transportation management association (TMA) that has recently come to Concord.
 Its goals include maximizing mobility within and access to the community by coordinating a network of local transportation resources to effectively move people and to make the most efficient use of nearby public transportation services.
 Current services in Acton include a fixed-route bus service, shuttle buses that connect with commuter rail service, and local on-demand van rides for people over age 60 or with a qualified disability.
 CrossTown Connect also offers rides home for those who sign up for carpooling and need to get home in an emergency.

 Flying is the most energy-intensive form of transportation.
 Teleconference if you can.
 Use a bus or a train if that is reasonable.
 Alternatively, buy carbon offsets to help neutralize the carbon foot print related to your flight.
 Of course, buying carbon offsets does not actually reduce your carbon emissions but they may go towards construction of renewable energy projects and thus reduce future emissions.
 The Natural Resources Defense Council and the Sierra Club have helpful descriptions that will help you understand carbon offsets and what to look for when you buy them.